 places to where each road leads.

-lucky ones who live here
+ones who live here

 glorious South Devon coastline